aleksre/arcade-cards/privacy.md

 **Do third parties see and/or have access to information obtained by the Application?**

-Since the Application does not collect any information, no data is shared with third parties.
+Since the Application relies on a third party service to fetch the Amusement IC Access Code, this third party service will have access to the card identifier and all related codes.

 **What are my opt-out rights?**

-You can stop all collection of information by the Application easily by uninstalling it.
-You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.
+You can stop all collection of information by the Application easily by disabling network access on your device (such as enabling Flight Mode).
+The Application is still usable in this mode, only the Access Code (for Amusement IC cards) will not be displayed.

 **Children**